realworldocaml/book/en/19-installing-ocaml.md

 need at least OCaml version 3.12.1 to bootstrap OPAM, which means using Debian Wheezy or greater.
-Don't worry about getting the absolute latest version of the compiler, as you just need one new enough to compile the OPAM package manager, after which you use OPAM to manage your compiler installation.
+Don't worry about getting the absolute latest version of the compiler, as you just need one new enough to compile the OPAM package manager, after which you'll use OPAM to manage your compiler installation.

 ```